terjeio/ioSender/readme.md

 Edge pre-releases can be [downloaded from here](https://www.io-engineering.com/downloads), they contains changes yet to be incorporated in a main release and might be buggy and even break existing functionality.
 Use with care and please [post feedback](https://github.com/terjeio/ioSender/discussions/436) on any issues encountered!

+2.0.46p5:

+* Added _App_ setting _Send comments_, tick if the controller makes use of "magic" comments for functionality.
+Currently the Plasma plugin may do so.

 2.0.46p4:

 * Added [command line parameter](https://github.com/terjeio/ioSender/wiki/Setup-and-configuration#optional-command-line-parameters) `-configpath` for specifying which directory to use for configuration files.